oonisim/Kubernetes/deployments/README.md

 └── run_k8s.sh  <---- Run K8S setups
 ```

-### Module
+### Module and structure

-Each module e.g. 03_k8s_setup for K8S setup has the same structure.
+Module is a set of playbooks and roles to execute a specific task e.g. 03_k8s_setup is to setup a K8S cluster.
+Each module directory has the same structure.
 ```
 03_k8s_setup/
 ├── Readme.md         <---- description of the module
 ├── plays
 │   ├── roles
-│   │   ├── common
+│   │   ├── common    <---- Common tasks both for master and workers
-│   │   ├── dashboard
-│   │   ├── helm
+│   │   ├── master    <---- Setup master node
-│   │   ├── master
+│   │   ├── pki       <---- Patch up K8S CA on master
-│   │   ├── pki
+│   │   ├── user      <---- Setup K8S administrative users on master
-│   │   ├── posttasks
+│   │   ├── worker    <---- Setup worker nodes
-│   │   ├── user
+│   │   ├── helm      <---- Setup Helm package manager
-│   │   └── worker
+│   │   └── dashboard <---- Setup K8S Dashboard
 │   ├── site.yml
 │   ├── masters.yml   <--- playbook for master node
 │   └── workers.yml   <--- playbook for worker nodes
 └── scripts
-    └── main.sh  <---- script to run the module
+    └── main.sh       <---- script to run the module (each module can run separately/repeatedly)
 ```
 ---